 Getting a new web design project is always exciting and intriguing.
 However, it can also be challenging.
 Before you dive into the creative process, you need to make sure you fully understand your client’s requests and their vision of the final result.
 There are lots of details to consider, and all of them matter.

-Making up a list of questions for your client is a quick and effective way to ensure their expectations will be met.
+Making up a list of questions for your client is a quick and effective way to ensure the corporate website design will meet their expectations.
 It’ll help to set the final deliverables and plan the basis for a solid web design proposal.
 In this article, we’re going to define what a website design questionnaire is and discuss what kind of questions you need to ask if you’re intending to start a web design project.
 So, let’s get started.

 What is a website design questionnaire